Grafton Tyler Brown: Career

-Brown moved to San Francisco in 1858 and worked as a hotel steward and porter.
-He worked as a lithographer before becoming known as a painter in the 1880s.
+Brown moved to Sacramento in 1858 and worked as a hotel steward and porter where his artistic skills were first publicly noticed, with the Sacramento Union calling out Grafton Brown’s "good painting" of the British steamship Great Eastern.
+Shortly thereafter he moved to San Francisco where he worked as a lithographer before becoming known as a painter in the 1880s.
 In San Francisco, he worked at Kuchel & Dressel from 1861–1867.
-In 1867 he opened his own firm.
+In 1867 when Kuchel died, Brown bought the business from Kuchel’s widow and renamed it G.T.
+Brown & Co.
 Economic activity in California that was supported by mining activity led to Brown creating advertisements, maps, and scrip for a range of clients throughout the 1870s.
 In 1878 he created The Illustrated History of San Francisco, which consisted of 72 topographical images of the city.
 Brown's work in the Bay Area and in the Nevada Territory included documentation of settlements, property sales, claims and city boundaries.